Andreas Douzos

-Biography
+Andreas Douzos (Ανδρέας Ντούζος; 17 April 1934 – 29 April 2013) was a Greek actor, director, theatrical producer and theatre entrepreneur.
+He is regarded as one of the most well-known figures in Greek cinema of the 1960s.

+Early life

-Douzos was born on 19 October 1936, in Athens.
+Andreas Douzos was born in 1934, in Athens.
 He began appearing in films in 1953 with The Damned (1953), and from then on he appeared in more than thirty films until 2001.
 In the theatrical season 1955/1956 he participated, portrayed Nikolios, in the drama play The Christ Recrucified held at Alsos theatre.

+Career

 A 1955 made-for-theatre adaption of the 1954 novel of the same name written by Nikos Kazantzakis, directed by Takis Mouzenidis with cast of the theatre troupe of Manos Katrakis' People's Theatre.
 When the protagonist actor Manos Katrakis, who portrayed Manolios, was taken ill and cannot play, then Andreas Douzos has proposed whether it would be possible to play this role because he knew it before.
 Thereafter, he was chosen to act the role gained further recognition and critical acclaim.

 In an appearance broadcast on ERT TV channel's Kalitechniko Kafenio program in 1985 with presenters Vasilis Tsivilikas, Costas Ferris, Mimis Plessas, Andreas Douzos revealed "I denied to offer myself to anyone for exchange activities in regards to career benefits", a declaration of being one of his principles.

 He studied acting from 1952 to 1955 at the Takis Mouzenidis Institute of Musical Theatre (Greek: Σπουδαστήριο του Μουσικού Θεάτρου) and was under the tutelage of renowned acting teacher Takis Mouzenidis.

-By the time he was still an acting student at the age 19, he married Anastasia Ntouzou (1937-2016) with whom he had one daughter and a son, Teta Ntouzou (born 1964) and Steve Douzos (born 1959) both of whom later were played in roles in Greek low-budget B-movies during the 1980s.
+By the time he was still an acting student at age 19, he married Anastasia Douzos (1937–2016) with whom he had one son and a daughter, Steve (born 1959) and Teta (born 1964) both of whom later were played in roles in Greek low-budget B-movies during the 1980s.
 He had two granddaughters from his daughter, and one granddaughter and one grandson from his son.
 When he was about 31-year-old, he relocated from Greece to New York City, United States, residing from 1967 to 1980 in the borough of The Bronx, during which time he studied directing at the Actors Studio Drama School, and he also attended professional choreography courses at the Martha Graham Center of Contemporary Dance lasted five years.